FAQ | Published on 21st May 2021

 Are there size limits to how wide or tall large-format porcelain sheets can be?

-Yes, although “large format” typically refers to porcelain slabs measuring up to 3000 × 1200 mm, manufacturers can often produce bespoke dimensions to suit particular projects.
-The main limitations are handling and substrate support.
+Although “large format” typically refers to porcelain slabs measuring up to 3000 × 1200 mm, many manufacturers can produce bespoke dimensions to suit specific project requirements.
+The main considerations are handling and substrate support, which become increasingly important as panel size increases.

-Very large or tall panels may require additional structural backing or support framing, especially when installed vertically.
-Your installer or designer should assess whether the wall or structure can safely bear the weight.
-At Stoneworld, our precision workshop cutting ensures that even oversized panels arrive ready to fit, with any necessary reinforcements planned.
+Extra-large or tall panels may require structural backing or support framing, particularly for vertical installations.
+Your installer or designer should always confirm that the wall or surface can safely bear the weight before installation begins.

 Natural Stone Step Treads — Thickness, Finish & Slip Resistance